 - 9. Would this project, by converting the land to nonagricultural use, reduce the support for farm support services in the area?
 The regional consultant used the same methodology described in Criterion 9 for Alternative 1 (ARWS 2018a, 2018b, 2018c, 2018d).
-Considering there are approximately 1,157,906 acres of Important Farmland and Grazing Land in Merced County (DOC 2016), the permanent conversion of 696 acres of Important Farmland and Grazing Land in Merced County (not county under Alternative 3, or less than 0.1 percent of the total Important Farmland in the County, is unlikely to result in reduction in demand for farm support services in the area.
+Considering there are approximately 671,685 acres of Important Farmland and Grazing Land in San Benito County (DOC 2016), the permanent conversion of 102 acres of Important Farmland and Grazing Land in San Benito County under Alternative 3, or less than 0.1 percent of the total Important Farmland in the County, is unlikely to result in reduction in demand for farm support services in the area.
 This criterion received a score of 0. - 10.
 Is the kind and intensity of the proposed use of the site sufficiently incompatible with agriculture that it is likely to contribute to the eventual conversion of the surrounding farmland to nonagricultural use?
 The project would include construction of the San Jose Diridon Station and a second station in either downtown Gilroy or east Gilroy, depending on the alternative selected.
+For Alternative 3, the station location would be on prime agricultural land in east Gilroy.
 Stations have the potential to induce population growth and farmland conversion.
-However, neither station would be located in Merced County.
+While there are no proposed stations in San Benito County, the proximity of the East Gilroy Station could result in population growth and the eventual conversion of surrounding agricultural land.

-There are two locations under consideration for a MOWF but both are in Gilroy, not Merced County.
+There are two locations under consideration for a MOWF but both are in Gilroy, not San Benito County.
 In addition, one MOIS facility is proposed in Merced County west of Turner Island Road.
-The MOIS facility would be a small facility, would be compatible with adjacent agricultural uses, and would not induce urban development.